JRThurman01/jrthurman01.github.io/about.md

 permalink: /about/
 ---

-I am Data Scientist based in Vancouver, Canada, with experience working in risk management and invesment consulting.
+I am an Actuary/Data Scientist based in Vancouver, Canada, with experience working in risk management and investment consulting.

 ### More Information

-I have a background in maths and statistics.
+I have a background in maths and statistics, and love the feeling of solving an interseting problem.
 <ul>
 	<li>I have a Masters in Mathematics from the University of Bristol, UK.
 I studied a range of subjects including Bayesian statistics, Information Theory and Quantum Mechanics</li>
 	<li>I am a Fellow of the Institute and Faculty of Actuaries, UK.
 For those who do not know, an Actuary is a regulated professional typically related to the Insurance, Data analytics and Defined Benefit Pension plans.
 Actuaries study elements of